 Use a Retirement Calculator

 Planning your retirement can get overwhelming fast, but there are tools to help ensure that doesn’t happen to you.
-If you haven’t used a retirement calculator before, it’s a useful tool that will help you see where your current savings strategies will get you, and how you can improve on those.
+If you haven’t used a retirement calculator like Personal Capital before, it’s a useful tool that will help you see where your current savings strategies will get you, and how you can improve on those.
 These calculators don’t require any of your personal information, so there’s no harm in trying them out.
 You’ll be asked for information like what age you want to retire, what your current income and savings amounts are, and how you’re currently investing.